The holidays are over. The cookie jar is empty. The decorations are back in the basement.

 This will help you recognize the parts of your website that are missing their goal completely, and instead of tweaking the copy here and there with no result rewrite it from scratch and see improvement.

-Unless you have invented a new thing (hello, robot vacuums!) or offer an unusual service, don’t bother addressing people who have never heard of the things you offer on your homepage or service pages.
+Unless you have invented a new thing (hello, teleportation device!) or offer an unusual service, don’t bother addressing people who have never heard of the things you offer on your homepage or service pages.